malharinamdar/DiabetesCare-AI/research/README.md

 2. body's cells resists insulin's effects

 ### Type 1 diabetes:
-Your body attacks insulin-producing cells, so you need medication (insulin) to survive.
+Your body attacks insulin-producing cells, so you need external supply of medication (insulin) to survive.
 ### Type 2 diabetes:
 Your body becomes resistant to insulin or doesn't make enough.
 Often managed with lifestyle changes and/or medication, resulting in high blood glucose.